-[00:39:41] Jeffrey Rosen: Well, let's talk about his most famous and most controversial opinion, Griswold versus Connecticut.
-You note in the book, Judge McKeown, that although the Constitution doesn't explicitly mention privacy, Douglas wrote that specific guarantees in the Bill of Rights have penumbras formed by emanations from those guarantees that help give them life and substance.
-You note also that scholars derided the decision, and Justice Clarence Thomas famously has a plaque in his chambers mocking Douglas' theory, "Please don't emanate in the penumbras."
-It's a very memorable phrase and it sums up the criticism that this was just too loosey-goosey, written too quickly, and not good constitutional law.
+[00:39:13] Jeffrey Rosen: Well, let's talk about his most famous and most controversial opinion, Griswold versus Connecticut.
+You note in the book, Judge McKeown, that although the Constitution doesn't explicitly mention privacy, Douglas wrote that, "Specific guarantees in the Bill of Rights have penumbras, formed by emanations from those guarantees that help give them life and substance."
+You note also that scholars derided the decision, and Justice Clarence Thomas famously has a plaque in his chambers mocking Douglas's theory, "Please don't emanate in the penumbras."
+It's a very memorable phrase, and it sums up the criticism that this was just too loosey-goosey, written too quickly, and not good constitutional law.
 What would you say your study of his environmental record taught you about Griswold, and do you think Griswold is convincing or not?

-[00:40:27] M. Margaret McKeown: Well, [laughs] I think the right of privacy is very convincing and it's a question of how you frame it.
-Now the penumbras of the Constitution, there have been some discus- ... he wasn't the first to suggest that there were penumbras of the Constitution, but, of course, he's tagged with that and then and I do get a big smile out of the Justice Thomas plaque because Justice Thomas disagrees with that.
-But the others who joined him had different rationales for how you would get to privacy, and I think that's an interesting aspect, particularly of of a court with, you know, where you're sitting with nine Justices.
-They all agreed on the core principle of privacy and, to my mind, that was the most important thing to come out of that decision, and we're seeing that now.
+[00:40:00] Judge McKeown: Well, I think the right of privacy is very convincing, and it's a question of how you frame it.
+Now, the penumbras of the Constitution, there had been some discussion.
+He wasn't the first to suggest that there were penumbras in the Constitution.
+But, of course, he's tagged with that.
+And then and I do get a big smile out of the Justice Thomas plaque and because Justice Thomas disagrees with that.

-[00:41:20] M. Margaret McKeown: And I don't want to get into the abortion decisions, but when you see all of the other issues that we're seeing, particularly with internet privacy, with government surveillance, there's no doubt that the United States, which has no federal constitutional right written in specifically, in contrast to, for example, Europe and other places, that the right to privacy has really become front and center now.
+[00:40:26] Judge McKeown: But the others who joined him had different rationales for how you would get to privacy.
+And I think that's an interesting aspect, particularly of a court where you're sitting with nine justices.
+They all agreed on the core principle of privacy.
+And to my mind, that was the most important thing to come out of that decision.
+And we're seeing now.
+And I don't wanna get into the abortion decisions.
+But when you see all of the other issues that we're seeing, particularly with internet privacy, with government surveillance, there's no doubt that the United States, which has no federal constitutional right written in specifically-in contrast to, for example, Europe and other places-that the right to privacy has really become front and center now.
 And so I think that principle has very significant traction now.
 One might frame it differently than he did, but I think it's important.